KSAH-42/RabbitOM/README.md

 * Reduce memory copy when using large memory blocks by using System.ArraySegment<byte> in order to minimize the usage of System.Buffer.BlockCopy
 * Force the creation of ports used for receiving packets in case if the ports are temporaly used by some others applications or even block by the windows firewall.

+➡️ Next Breaking changes

+* Making the mediaplayer usercontrol run on a seperate thread as STA Thread with it's own classical message pump, controls will be instanciated in this thread
+* The solution will be migrate for Visual Studio 2026

 ➡️ Next arrivals:

 * Adding a CLI on the media player